France sends ventilators, test kits to assist India in COVID-19 fight | Health

 "Delighted to hand over COVID-19 medical equipment from France to Shri RK Jain, Secy General @IndianRedCross," Lenain tweeted along with pictures of the handover.
 "France earlier granted 200 million euros in financial aid to India through @AFD_en (French development agency).
 With @IFCCI1 CSR committee, French companies, too, have contributed to relief efforts in India," he said.

-President Emmanuel Macron had recently announced the donation of medical equipment to India, as well as provision of technical expertise, according to a statement by the French embassy.
-As part of this medical assistance package, France is donating to India 50 Osiris-3 ventilators and 70 Yuwell 830 ventilators with BiPAP mode, it had said.
+Indian government sources said France has now provided medical equipment and expertise to India for its response to the Covid-19 pandemic and it is a happy coincidence that this equipment has arrived at the same time as the Rafale jets are supposed to land.
+The material being provided by France includes 50 Osiris 3 ventilators, 70 Yuwell 830 ventilators with BiPAP mode, 50,000 serological tests (IgM/IgG Duo test kits by Biosensor) and 50,000 nose and throat swabs, the sources said.

 Osiris ventilators are particularly useful for emergency transport, intra-hospital transfer and recovery.
-They have different ventilation modes, including non-invasive ventilation, it said.
+They have different ventilation modes, including non-invasive ventilation.
 The Yuwell 830 ventilators have bi-level positive airway pressure (BiPAP) -- a non-invasive technique to supply oxygen to the lungs without intubation.
-These high-quality ventilators meet the needs of Indian hospitals, the embassy had said.
+These high-quality ventilators meet the needs of Indian hospitals, the French embassy had said earlier.

+The ventilators and test kits are being received by the Indian Red Cross Society and ICMR, respectively, the Indian government sources said.
+The Indian side is happy to have also received a letter from French President Emmanuel Macron addressed to Prime Minister Narendra Modi, expressing France's solidarity with India at this difficult time, they said.
+The India-France partnership will be even more crucial in the post-pandemic scenario including in the domain of humanitarian assistance, the sources said.
+France is an important strategic partner for India and in view of the very friendly relationship and close cooperation on various issues, India had provided at short notice, certain life-saving drugs to France in their time of need to help them deal with the pandemic, they said.

 ALSO READ